curityio/istio-demo-installation/README.md

 [![Quality](https://img.shields.io/badge/quality-demo-red)](https://curity.io/resources/code-examples/status/)
 [![Availability](https://img.shields.io/badge/availability-source-blue)](https://curity.io/resources/code-examples/status/)

-An example setup where the Curity Identity Server runs in an Istio sidecar.\
+An example development setup where the Curity Identity Server runs in an Istio sidecar.\
 This provides a deployment option where you do not need to configure SSL certificates.\
 The platform then ensures that mutual TLS is used, for OAuth requests inside the cluster.